Bracklesham Bay

-It is a coastal bay on the west side of the Manhood Peninsula in West Sussex, England.
+Bracklesham is a coastal bay on the west side of the Manhood Peninsula in West Sussex, England.
 The bay looks out onto the English Channel and the Isle of Wight is visible from the beach, as is the Nab Tower lighthouse and the Spinnaker Tower in Portsmouth.
-The villages of Bracklesham and East Wittering are situated in the centre of the bay and it is bordered by the town of Selsey on the southern/eastern tip, and the village of West Wittering on the west side.
+The villages of Bracklesham and East Wittering are situated in the centre of the bay and it is bordered by the town of Selsey on the southeastern tip, and the village of West Wittering on the west side.

 Biology and geology

 This stretch of foreshore has unimproved grazing pastures, shingle, salt marsh, reed beds and ditches.
 The pasture is subject to seasonal flooding and it is important for its breeding and overwintering birds.
 The site has highly fossiliferous Eocene (56 to 34 million years ago) beds with over 160 fish species.
 There are also much more recent Middle Pleistocene marine deposits dating to around 500,000 years ago which provide a record of changes in sea levels.